• Skip to primary navigation

 cheap things to do in Costa Rica – national parks

 Some of the private reserves are a bit more than national parks.
-For example, Monteverde Cloud Forest Biological Reserve is $25 per adult but it’s not too bad.
+For example, Monteverde Cloud Forest Biological Reserve is $25 per adult so that is more expensive than the national parks.

 Hike On Your Own

 For example, a guided walk at Manuel Antonio National Park is around $60 per person (transportation, national park ticket and guide included).
-You can arrive at the park on your own by bus or car, pay the $16 entrance fee and walk through the park on your own.
+If you don’t want a full tour, go on your own and pay only for the park ticket and bus/parking fee.

 cheap things to do in Costa Rica - hike on your own